 The Underline Phase 2

-Phase 2 of The Underline is expected to be completed in the summer of 2023.
+Phase 2 of The Underline is expected to be completed by the end of 2023.

 Phase 2 is a 2.14-mile segment that connects SW 13th Street to SW 19th Avenue.
 Construction began Fall 2021.